 A logistic regression seems appropriate for this case.
 The response variable should be a dichotomized answer from the service provider (whether the provider returns the call or whether the provider offers appointments).
 The predictors are those possible factors affecting willingness of reception of the provider: religion, gender, intergroup contact and/or accent.
 As a generalization of logistic regression, ordinal regression may also be of use if the response is an ordinal variable (e.g. three types of answer like “Sorry I can’t accept you”, “I can’t do it now but please call me back later,” and “Yes I will be your counsellor”. ) Some feedbacks on the following questions would be appreciated:

 The client also requests a sample size calculation on the study but I’m not familiar with it in a logistic regression case.
 Any advice on that?
 Also, how can I make use of the pilot test of 20 individuals?
+To get information of the Bernoulli distribution of the response (proportion of 1’s).
+What if the response distribution is skewed?

 In regard to the intergroup contact, I’m worrying about a potential confounding factor: racial/ethnic characteristics of the counsellor.
 However, collecting for demographic information is objected by the client as they want to keep the survey invisible to counsellors.